Although making any of these quilts is a lot of fun in the end, it is a lot of work in the beginning.

-Oh, there are some shortcut, strip piecing methods that will save time and aggravation in piecing the smaller diamonds in order to create the star points, but, still, there are a lot of little pieces.
+Oh, there are some shortcut, strip piecing methods that will save time and aggravation in the process of piecing the smaller diamonds in order to create the star points, but even with those methods, there are still a lot of little pieces.

-But, what if you’re looking for something that’s even just a little bit more exciting and dramatic?
+But what if you’re looking for something that’s even just a little bit more exciting and dramatic?

-- Choose a light source that is not going to be too close to your quilt.
+- Pick a light source that is not going to be too close to your quilt.

 How cool would that be?

-As soon as you step foot inside Quick Star Quilts & Beyond, you will see:
+As soon as you step foot inside Quick Star Quilts & Beyond, you will notice the following:

-- an inspirational photo gallery of quilts by well-known quilters that will stir your creativity and get you started cutting fabric
+- an inspirational photo gallery filled with quilts made by well-known quilters, which will get your creative juices flowing and motivate you to start cutting fabric.

-As I flipped through the pages of my own personal copy of this book, I saw that Jan has included her perspective on pre-washing fabrics.
+As I flipped through the pages of my own personal copy of this book, I noticed that Jan had contributed her thoughts on the topic of pre-washing fabrics.

 - for the same reason – loose weave fabrics such as homespun, flannel, plaids and brocades